Houston Pedestrian Accident Attorneys

-Drivers are obligated to exercise caution when near pedestrians, such as at intersections and in driveways, parking lots, and garages.
+Drivers must exercise caution when near pedestrians, including at intersections and in driveways, parking lots, and garages.
 When a motorist fails to obey the rules of the road and is instead negligent or reckless, pedestrians are often the ones who suffer the consequences.

-What to Do After a Pedestrian Accident in Houston
+What to Do After a Pedestrian Accident

 To protect your legal rights and interests after your accident, you should take the following steps:

-- Keep all the documentation related to your accident in one place.
+- Document the Accident Thoroughly: Keep all the documentation related to your accident in one place.
 You should save the name, contact information, and insurance information for the at-fault driver.
 Also, save the names and contact information for any witnesses.
 If you took any photos or videos of the scene or your injuries, hold on to those.
 Save any medical bills, receipts, pay stubs, insurance company letters, and anything else that may help support your case.

 Demanding Compensation for Your Pedestrian Accident Injuries

 A pedestrian accident can leave you with significant and long-lasting injuries and disabilities.
 As a result, you may be entitled to compensation from the driver at fault for the accident.
-This may include payment for:

 - Lost wages and income from missed work while recovering after the accident

-- Loss of earning capacity, if injuries or disabilities prevent you from returning to full duty after the accident
+- Loss of earning capacity if injuries or disabilities prevent you from returning to full duty after the accident

 - Lost quality of life due to physical difficulties and limitations caused by injuries or disabilities